subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

   data = response.json()
 ```

 Once we have the data from this URL in a JSON format, we can parse this to create a nicely formatted pandas dataframe object, just like how downloading would have provided us.
 So here's a bit of code that does this.
-I simply go inside the result key in the JSON, add the necessary information on the columns as a list and pass them to the pandas `DataFrame()` object.
+I simply go inside the result key in the JSON, add the necessary information on the columns as a list, and pass them to the pandas `DataFrame()` object.

 ```python
 if "chart" in data: